laminas/laminas-mvc-console/docs/book/intro.md

 # Introduction

-Zend Framework 2 introduced the ability to write console applications via its MVC layer.
+Laminas introduced the ability to write console applications via its MVC layer.
 This ability integrates a number of components, including:

-- zend-console
+- laminas-console
-- zend-eventmanager
+- laminas-eventmanager
-- zend-modulemanager
+- laminas-modulemanager
-- zend-servicemanager
+- laminas-servicemanager
-- zend-stdlib
+- laminas-stdlib
-- zend-text
+- laminas-text
-- zend-view
+- laminas-view

 When correctly configured, the functionality allows you to execute console applications via the same `public/index.php` script as used for HTTP requests: